-Usually three-five years part-time studying up to 60 credits per year.
-The number of credits studied each year will determine the duration of study – 60 credits each year give a completion within three years.
+Usually three to five years part-time studying.
+The number of credits studied each year will determine the duration of study.

 Applicants should note that some modules require either HCPC registration or that you are currently practicing.
 Students who are undertaking placements will be required to complete a Disclosure and Barring Service (DBS) enhanced criminal record check, for which there may be an additional fee.
 The awards do not provide eligibility to apply for professional registration; students wishing to gain access to the AHP register of the HCPC may use these modules to develop some of the required evidence to support their application.
 All applicants may be asked to attend for a guidance interview.

 This course may involve regular access to children and/or vulnerable adults.
 Where this is the case, students will be required to obtain a DBS Enhanced Criminal Records check and UCLan will take you through the process.

 The part-time programme would typically be studied over three-five years.
 All modules are delivered in set semesters, however on a part time route the optional modules can be studied in any year of study.

 Studying less than 40 optional credits in a year will increase the duration of study; the maximum credits for which a part -time student can be enrolled, in any academic year, is 80 credits.

 Instead of undertaking a full MSc, student may choose to study to PGDip -120 credits including two core modules (not dissertation) and PGCert any 60 credits (not dissertation).